platformsh/platformsh-docs/docs/src/languages/php/_index.md

 memory_limit = 256M
 ```

-You can also set the timezone of the PHP runtime in the `php.ini` file or through [the app runtime timezone](../../configuration/app/timezone.md).
+You can set the timezone of the PHP runtime through [the app runtime timezone](../../configuration/app/timezone.md).
-Note that the timezone settings of containers/services would remain in UTC
+Note that the timezone settings of containers/services would remain in UTC.

+By default, PHP is run in CGI mode using PHP-FPM.
 It's possible to change the PHP-FPM runtime configuration via the `runtime` property in your [app configuration](../../configuration/app/app-reference.md#runtime).
 See that reference for details on what can be changed.

 Environment-specific `php.ini` configuration directives can be provided via environment variables separately from the application code.
 See the note on [environment variables](../../development/variables/_index.md#php-specific-variables).

-### Disabling functions
+### Disabling functions for security purposes

 A common recommendation for securing a PHP installation is to disable certain built-in functions that are frequently used in remote attacks.
-By default, Platform.sh does not disable any functions as they all do have some legitimate use in various applications.
-However, you may wish to disable them yourself if you know they are not needed.
-For example, to disable `pcntl_exec` and `pcntl_fork` (which are not usable in a web request anyway):
+By default, Platform.sh does not disable any functions, as they all do have some legitimate use in various applications.

+You can disable unused functions, if you are sure they aren't needed in your application.

+For example, to disable `pcntl_exec` and `pcntl_fork` (which aren't usable in a web request anyway):

 ```yaml {location=".platform.app.yaml"}
 variables: